-Figure 78 demonstrates a typical expose/read cycle while exercising the GPO signals.
-Using a 3-field CCD with an exposure time that is greater than one field but less than two fields in duration, requires a total of five fields for the entire exposure/readout operation.
+Figure 65 demonstrates a typical expose/read cycle while exercising the GPO signals.
+Using a 3-field CCD with an exposure time that is greater than one field but less than two fields in duration requires a total of five fields for the entire exposure/readout operation.
 Other exposure times and other CCD field configurations require modification of these example settings.

-Note that if the MODE registers are changed to be VD updated, as shown in the MODE Registers section and in Figure 66, the MODE update will be delayed by one additional field.
-This should be accounted for in selecting the number of fields to cycle and which VD location to write to the MODE registers.
+Note that, if the MODE registers are changed to VD updated, as shown in the MODE Registers section and in Figure 53, the MODE update is delayed by one additional field.
+This should be accounted for in selecting the number of fields to cycle and the VD location to write to the MODE registers.